Capax imperii nisi imperasset

 It has been said that the phrase is used by Tacitus to sum up Galba's character, as one who seemed to hold all the values of a good leader but failed when he became leader.
 In modern times, the phrase has been used to describe leaders who have failed to live up to their expectations.
-Jeremy Paxman has quoted the phrase to describe Boris Johnson becoming prime minister, and it has also been used to describe Gordon Brown.
+Rab Butler said it of Anthony Eden, Jeremy Paxman has quoted the phrase to describe Boris Johnson becoming prime minister, and it has also been used to describe Gordon Brown.